g7sim/Cmsimple-XC/README.md

 * This git contains a modified and progressed fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and nonce.

-* It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>
+* It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>, which had a paid GPL-3 version and a backlink-version while Peter Harteg was the owner.

 * You should use at least php 8.1